bigfei/parquet-carpet/carpet-jdbc/README.md

-# Carpet Samples
+# Carpet JDBC

-This module contains example code and usage patterns for the Carpet Parquet library.
+This module provides JDBC-to-Parquet export capabilities for the Carpet library, enabling seamless data export from any JDBC-compliant database to Parquet format without requiring predefined Java record classes.

 ## Dynamic JDBC to Parquet Export